r-nov/git-course/README.md

-# GOT and Github Course
+# Git and Github Course

 Crash course for RN